Squidbillies: Voice cast

-Dismissal of Stuart Baker
+Dismissal of Unknown Hinson

 Tracy Morgan voiced Early during season 13.

-On August 16, 2020, Stuart Baker was fired from the series for controversial comments towards the Black Lives Matter movement and country singer Dolly Parton.
+On August 16, 2020, Unknown Hinson was fired from the series for controversial comments towards the Black Lives Matter movement and country singer Dolly Parton.
 A response was posted on Facebook by Baker, claiming that being fired from Squidbillies ruined his life.
 The response was later deleted.
 The 13th and final season of Squidbillies premiered on November 7, 2021, with Baker being replaced by comedian Tracy Morgan.